Together we can improve hearing health

 Get in touch to address hearing health for your team

 Hearing loss is correlated with social isolation, mild cognitive impairment, and dementia.

-79% of Britons have never had a hearing test vs. 13% never having had a sight test.
+79% of Britons have never had a hearing test.
+Only 13% have never having had a sight test.

-50% of under 35s at risk of avoidable hearing loss listening to headphones too loud.
+50% of under 35s at risk of avoidable hearing loss from unsafe listening.